nonwiz/nonwiz/posts/nonwizs-iteration.md

 * Add a back button that link to previous page.
 * Adding pinned posts to home page / posts / command. // still considering on this.
+* Add some margin between content and page's tags and title.

 If you have any good suggestions, feel free to ping me at [Gmail](mailto:bdchanbroset@gmail.com).